mqttiotstuff/iotmonitor/README.md

 ### Configuration

-The configuration is defined in a `config.toml` file, see an example in the root directory
+The configuration is defined in a TOML `config.toml` file, see an example in the root directory

 In the configuration toml file, each device is declared in a section using a "device_" prefix in the section : the following elements can be found :